 When he was three years old, Tiger Woods shot a nine-hole score of 48.
 As incredible a golf feat as this was, we now know it was barely a glimpse of his superstar future.

 I was 12 the first time my father took me to play golf.
-I couldn’t tell you the exact day when I first broke 50, but I can safely say that it didn’t happen right away.
+I couldn’t tell you the exact day when I first broke 50 over nine holes, but I can safely say that it didn’t happen right away.

 Earl Woods taught his son how to play every aspect of the game and how to mentally defeat any opponent he came up against.
 He taught him how to be a champion.

 My Dad didn’t exactly teach me those things, but I did learn from watching.
-Golf became an obsession for me, and also a way for he and I to connect over the years.
+Golf became an obsession, and also a way for he and I to connect over the years.

-Last year was my first visit to The Masters.
-Generally, I’m not one for going to see PGA tournaments live.
-It’s a TV sport for me.
-But ever since I started playing golf competitively, I’ve always wanted to go to The Masters.
+The 2019 Masters was my first ever visit to the legendary event.
+Generally, I’m not one for going to see PGA tournaments live; it’s a TV sport for me.
+But ever since I started playing golf competitively, I’d always wanted to go to The Masters.
 Dad knew this, and he planned an amazing two-day trip for us.